 Step 3 Preview and Recover Drive Data

 The conclusion of the scan will reveal a long list of the files the software found.
-Recovering them is just matter of you selecting all the files or specific ones and clicking "Recover".
+Recovering them is just a matter of you selecting all the files or specific ones and clicking "Recover".
 The files will all be recovered and saved on any location of your choice.

 See how simple using Recoverit is?
 You just launch it, make a few clicks and your lost files will be reunited with you once more!